ftl-mv-translation/mvinstaller/README.md

 The file serves as the database for the installer and it's self-explanatory.

 Help wanted: If you're playing FTL on the Humble Bundle/Origin/Xbox/GOG then you may help adding support for those platforms.
-Currently the app fully supports Steam installation only.
+Currently the app fully supports Steam installation, but the builds from other ESDs are only partially supported with different progress.
 See [#15](https://github.com/ftl-mv-translation/mvinstaller/issues/15) for the instructions.

 #### Adding/updating addons